How to Close a Sale: The Ultimate Guide

 Technique 6: Trial close

-The trial close lets prospects experience your product firsthand, reducing the perceived risk of commitment.
+The puppy dog close lets prospects experience your product firsthand, reducing the perceived risk of commitment.

 By offering a trial or demo, they get a hands-on look at the benefits, making it easier to envision how your solution fits their needs.